mariaarnesson/flower_house_e-commerce_application/README.md

 Now you should create Procfile on the top level directory and type 'web: gunicorn PROJ_NAME.wsgi'.

+- Stripe
+Log in to Stripe, click the developers link, and then API Keys Add them as Config Vars in Heroku
+Create a new webhook endpoint in the developer's menu by clicking add endpoint.
+Add the URL for our Heroku app, followed by /checkout/WH and select receive all events and add endpoint.
+Add the webhooks signing secret to the Heroku config variables.

+In terminal you should add:
+- export STRIPE_PUBLIC_KEY=(provide your stripe public key value)
+- export STRIPE_SECRET_KEY=(provide your stripe secret key value)
+- export STRIPE_WH_SECRET=(provide your webhook public key value)

 ## Connecting the Heroku application to the GitHub repository